Click here to purchase books.

 A native of Corning, New York, Liz has called Hartsville, South Carolina, her home for over thirty years.
 Her interest in writing began when she first worked at the Corning Leader newspaper as an advertising designer.
 But it wasn't until she completed a writing course years later from the Children’s Institute of Literature in Connecticut that she learned the finer points of fiction and non-fiction writing for early readers and young teens.

-Now retired from Sonoco Products Company and the City of Hartsville, she continues her love of music and is the Director of Music at Our Shepherd Lutheran Church where she is also a council member.
-She has served as president of Darlington County Independent Housing Corp., co-founder of In The Wings Production Company (a not-for-profit theatrical organization), a contributing writer for She Magazine in South Carolina, and edits and designs e-newsletters and brochures for various community organizations.
+Now retired from Sonoco Products Company and the City of Hartsville, she continues her love of music and is the Director of Music at Our Shepherd Lutheran Church where she is also a former councilmember and serves as the church secretary.
+She has served as president of Darlington County Independent Housing Corp., co-founder of In The Wings Production Company (a not-for-profit theatrical organization), a contributing writer for She Magazine in South Carolina, Secretary for the Hartsville Community Chorus Board of Directors, and edits and designs e-newsletters and brochures for various community organizations.

 As a member and past president of Professional Secretaries International (now IAAP), she was chapter newsletter editor and chosen as Secretary of the Year 1995.
-She also served as publicity co-chairperson during the construction of Hartsville’s downtown Centennial Park, a former board member of P.A.L.S. ( a not-for-profit volunteer organization supporting the well being of those with chronic illnesses), former board member of the Hartsville Civic Chorale, and contributed to Hartsville's Chamber of Commerce Christmas in April, Leadership Hartsville, and the Women in Business committees.Recently, she participated in Yale University's Comer School program as a mentor with the Darlington County schools.
+She also served as publicity co-chairperson during the construction of Hartsville’s downtown Centennial Park, a former board member of P.A.L.S. ( a not-for-profit volunteer organization supporting the well being of those with chronic illnesses), contributed to Hartsville's Chamber of Commerce Christmas in April, Leadership Hartsville, and the Women in Business committees.Recently, she participated in Yale University's Comer School program as a mentor with the Darlington County schools.

-And last, but not least, she shares her life with her loving husband, Johnny and their sweet cat, McDuffie – the inspiration for her first book.
+And last, but not least, she shares her life with memories of her loving husband, Johnny and their sweet cat, McDuffie – the inspiration for her first book.